 Your total earnings will depend on four factors:

 - The value of a certain survey: Most of the times you will earn half or even less than half the minimum wage.

-- The number of surveys you are offered: The more you do, the more you earn.
-However, you cannot do as much as you want because each company offers a limited number of surveys.
+- The number of surveys they offer you: The more you do, the more you earn.
+However, you cannot do as much as you want because each company offers a few surveys.
 Therefore, you have to sign up with many marketing research companies to get a constant flow of survey opportunities.

 - The time you take to fill up each survey: The faster you are, the more money you will make.
 However, just be careful not to go super fast because they may assume you are not reading the questions.They will cancel your survey.